hlascelles/karina_personal_website/_posts/kitchen/2015-01-01-potato-pancakes.md

 * Heat olive oil in a large non-stick pan.
 * Scatter the potato mixture over the pan and use a flipper to flatten it into one big pancake.
 Flip it once it looks lightly brown on the bottom.
 * While frying the pancake, put yoghurt into a small bowl.
 Very roughly chop garlic and herbs, add them to the youghurt and handblender it into a smooth sauce.
 Crumble in the feta.
-* Serve the pancakes with yoghurt dip.
+* Serve the pancakes with the yoghurt dip.